OurMachinery/themachinery-books/the_machinery_book/src/editing_workflows/creation_graphs_asset_pipeline.md

 ![Default Import Settings.](https://www.dropbox.com/s/sr52qac8i1i757l/import-settings.png?dl=1)

 By exposing these settings through an asset it is possible to easily change the default behavior of how imported assets are treated when placed under a specific folder.

-It's worth noting that this is somewhat of a power-user feature and not something you need to have a detailed understanding of to get started working with The Machinery.
+> **Note:** It's worth noting that this is somewhat of a power-user feature and not something you need to have a detailed
+> understanding of to get started working with The Machinery.